Qumulo/docs/hardware-guide/supermicro-a-plus-asg-2015s-e1cr24l/racking-nodes.md

 ---
 title: "Racking Your Supermicro A+ ASG-2015S-E1CR24L Nodes"
-summary: "This section describes how to use the toolless rail system to attach the rails to a server rack and install Supermicro 2015s nodes in a data center."
+summary: "This section describes the rack rail system that comprises an inner rail secured to the chassis, an outer rail that secured to the rack, and a middle rail within the outer rail.
+In addition, this section explains how to install Supermicro 2015S nodes in a data center.
+For more information, see <a href="https://www.supermicro.com/manuals/superstorage/MNL-2628.pdf#page=24">Installing the System into a Rack</a> in the Supermicro documentation."
 permalink: /hardware-guide/supermicro-a-plus-asg-2015s-e1cr24l/racking-nodes.html
 sidebar: hardware_guide_sidebar
 ---

-{{site.sm2015s}} nodes use a rack rail system that comprises an inner rail that you secure to the chassis, an outer rail that you secure to your rack, and the middle rail within the outer rail.
-For more information, see [Installing the System into a Rack](https://www.supermicro.com/manuals/superstorage/MNL-2628.pdf#page=24) in the Supermicro documentation.

 ## To Insert the Chassis
 For information about inserting the {{site.sm2015s}} node chassis into the server rack, see [Installing the Server into the Rack](https://www.supermicro.com/manuals/superstorage/MNL-2628.pdf#page=28) in the Supermicro documentation.